anarchy-rnd/swarm_arena/README.md

-# Swarm Arena
+# Swarm Armada

-This is the official issue tracker for Swarm Arena.
+This is the official issue tracker for Swarm Armada.

 ## Guideline for submitting bugs